MVC Pattern and Django

 The controller then passes the blog post data to the view.

-The view uses blog post data to create an html page.
+The view uses blog post data to create an HTML page.

 At last, the controller returns the HTML content to the client.

-The MVC pattern not only helps us to create and maintain complex application.
-It really shines when it comes of separation of concerns.
+The MVC pattern not only helps us to create and maintain a complex application.
+It really shines when it comes to separation of concerns.
 For example, In a web development company, there are web designers and there are developers.
 The job of web designers is to create views.
 The developers take these views and incorporate them with models and controllers.

 Django MTV #

 Django follows MVC pattern very closely but it uses slightly different terminology.
-Django is essentially a MTV (Model-Template-View) framework.
+Django is essentially an MTV (Model-Template-View) framework.
 Django uses the term Templates for Views and Views for Controller.
 In other words, in Django views are called templates and controllers are called views.
 Hence our HTML code will be in templates and Python code will be in views and models.